psl-schaefer/cmi_pb_third_challenge/README.md

 - Check with `Rscript -e "renv::status()"`
   - Should return: `No issues found -- the project is in a consistent state.`

+- Alternatively, if `renv` does not work, one could also delete the lock file and renv directory, and manually install the packages.

 - Run `Rscript src/download_data.R`